 Slow-healing wounds on your feet cause discomfort, pain, and dysfunction.
 They can also be debilitating for those with diabetes, whose wounds can lead to amputation.
-At Complete Foot and Ankle, Dr. Jacob Reinkraut, Dr. Michelle Suh, and Dr. Suneel Basra play an integral role in treating foot ulcers so you can avoid serious side effects.
+At Complete Foot and Ankle, Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM; and Edward Costa, DPM play an integral role in treating foot ulcers so you can avoid serious side effects.
 If you live in Ridgewood or Garfield, New Jersey, or the surrounding areas, call the office or use the online booking agent to schedule regular screenings and devise a treatment plan for wounds and ulcers on your feet.

 The key to preventing severe side effects from wounds on the foot is early detection of ulcers and sores through regular foot screenings.
 Be aware of the following warning signs that should prompt a visit to Complete Foot and Ankle:

 People with diabetes are at an increased risk of developing ulcers on their feet.
 Poorly fitted shoes or the seam of a sock that rubs against your foot can cause a blister or wound that you may not feel if you have diminished sensation in your feet.

 If you’re overweight or elderly, you’re also at a higher risk of wounds.

 Weight loss can help alleviate pressure on your feet and reduce your risk of developing sores.
 When you trim your toenails, cut them straight across to avoid creating the conditions for an ingrown toenail.
 If you have diabetes, inspect your feet and toes daily, looking for cuts or bruises.